Getz Ice Shelf: Discovery and name

 The ice shelf westward of Siple Island was discovered by the United States Antarctic Service (USAS) in December 1940.

 The portion eastward of Siple Island was first delineated from air photos taken by United States Navy Operation Highjump, 1946–47.

 The entire feature was mapped by the United States Geological Survey (USGS) from U.S. Navy air photos of 1962–65.

 It was named by the USAS (1939–41) for George F. Getz of Chicago, who helped furnish the seaplane for the expedition.

 Glaciology

 Summer temperature and salinity measurements from 1994 to 2010 show the shelf is subject to more changeable oceanic forcing than other Antarctic shelves.
 Beneath cold surface waters, the thermocline was ~200 m shallower in 2007 than in 2000, indicative of shifting access of deep water to the continental shelf and ice shelf base.
 The calculated area-average basal melt rates was between 1.1 and 4.1 m of ice per year, making Getz the largest source of meltwater to the Southern Ocean.

-In February 2021, it was reported that the fourteen glaciers forming the shelf had all speeded up, and had lost 315 gigatonnes of ice since 1994.
+In February 2021, it was reported that the fourteen glaciers forming the shelf had all sped up, and had lost 315 gigatonnes of ice since 1994.
 The cause of the speed up has been posited as "ocean forcing", a process where relatively warm deep ocean water melts the glaciers from below.